Chapter 11 : Game On

 This was his fault, and he knew it.

 “Let's calm down,” encouraged Ginny, even though she understood his anger.
 Why on earth had Al been targeted?
 Who hated him so greatly as to intentionally seek him out and cause him harm?
 Not even harm simply, but someone who had a death wish for her son.
 “Being angry about it won't help any more right now.
 That's not going to solve anything, and you have to keep your cool for now.”

-"Exactly," nodded Hermione in agreement, for she was on the same page as Harry.
+“Exactly,” nodded Hermione in agreement, for she was on the same page as Harry.
 She knew this was strategized.
 This was an attack.
-Not a simple accident or chance meeting where Al had simply been in the wrong place in the wrong time.
-"We know he was attacked, and we know that the Ministry was broken into.
+Not a simple accident or chance meeting in which Al had simply been in the wrong place at the wrong time.
+“We know he was attacked, and we know that the Ministry was broken into.
 That gives this the full capacity to be approached as a full scale inquiry.
-Harry, we can hold the fort here, but you have to get into the office.
+Harry, we can hold down the fort here, but you have to get into the office.
 You have to look into the disappearances of the phoenixes, but more importantly you have to find a phoenix.
-Before time runs out."
+Before time runs out.”

 “And you have to find out who did this,” hissed Ginny.